phy1um/coding.tommarks.xyz/src/projects.md

 ### Java Games

 Simple Java games mostly from a top-down perspective.
-My first Java game
-\"Text Game\" was console based, but later ported to a graphical game.
+My first Java game "Text Game" was console based, but later ported to a graphical game.
 I built some simple platformers, but never finished anything other than example levels.
-I spent a lot of time thinking about structuring my code into \"engine\" and \"game\" sections, which enabled me to share a lot of code between projects.
+I spent a lot of time thinking about structuring my code into "engine" and "game" sections, which enabled me to share a lot of code between projects.

 :::

 ::: section